python/devguide/garbage_collector.rst

 Notice that once a object that was marked as "tentatively unreachable" and later is moved back to the reachable list, it will be visited again by the garbage collector as now all the references that that objects has need to be processed as well.
-This process in really a breadth first search over the object graph.
+This process is really a breadth first search over the object graph.
 Once all the objects are scanned, the GC knows that all container objects in the tentatively unreachable list are really unreachable and can thus be garbage collected.